ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 * FLAN-T5 Model: This model performed reasonably well, particularly with few-shot prompting, achieving the high BLEU and ROUGE-2 scores.
 This suggests it was good at generating descriptions with similar phrasing to the original text.
 However, its Flesch Reading Ease score was low, indicating that its generated text might be harder to read.
  * OpenAI GPT-3.5 Model: This model, especially with few-shot prompting, demonstrated strong performance across several metrics, including high ROUGE-1 and BERTScore-F1 scores.
 It also produced descriptions with relatively high readability (Flesch Reading Ease).
-The example outputs showed that GPT-3.5 generated more detailed and human-like descriptions compared to FLAN-T5.
 * Gemini 1.5 Pro Model: While its BLEU and ROUGE-2 scores were low in the few-shot setting, Gemini 1.5 Pro achieved a high Flesch Reading Ease score, suggesting it generated the most readable descriptions.
-The example outputs showed that Gemini 1.5 Pro also produced detailed and well-structured
 * Based on the BERTScore-F1, GPT-3.5-turbo (few-shot) and Gemini 1.5 Pro (few-shot) models performed the best, indicating higher semantic similarity to the original descriptions.
 The few-shot prompting technique generally improved performance for the LLMs.